 Another handy feature on the User Properties panel is the ability to download a list of the current values of all the User Properties for this User.
 To do this, push the download icon at the top right of the panel and you will be presented with the dialog box below.
 From here you can choose whether to have this list provided as a PDF or CSV file.
 You can also choose just to download the filtered results otherwise all the current values of the User Properties for this User will be included.

-- Go to Organisation -> Users and select the user you want to add a document for
+- Go to Organisation -> Users and select the user to which you want to add a document

 - Click on the User Documents panel to open it and push the Add New Document button.